A Penning trap single-photon counter for axion detection: Discussion and Conclusions

 Another way in which the usefulness of the photon counter can be put in context is by considering the total integration time required to scan a particular range of axion masses, given that the axion haloscope produces a count rate $R_a$.
 Assuming once again that $Q_c\simeq Q_a$ and $\eta_c=0.5$, the time required to scan between an axion mass $m_a$ and $2 m_a$ assuming that the central frequency is increased by a factor $1+1/Q_a$ each time, is

-Note that the electron photon counter's operating frequency would also have to be scanned simultaneously.
 The dashed lines in Fig.~\ref{fig:optPlot} correspond to $t_s$ for one day, one month, one year, and ten years, as a function of $\eta _t$ and $R_a$.
-Also shown on the plot are horizontal lines representing the four photon counting scenarios considered in Tab. \ref{tab:photonCounting}.
+Also shown on the plot are horizontal lines representing the five photon counting scenarios considered in Tab. \ref{tab:photonCounting}.
 We consider that an experiment which takes 10 years of measurement time to measure an octave from $m_a$ to $2m_a$ is the limit of feasibility.
-We see from this figure that scenario i) will only be feasible with an axion haloscope that produces count rates in excess of $R_a=50$~s$^{-1}$.
-On the other hand, scenario ii) can allow experiments with count rates $R_a>5$~s$^{-1}$, while iii) and iv) allow experiments with count rates $R_a>0.16$~s$^{-1}$ and $R_a>0.07$~s$^{-1}$ respectively.
-The count rates for scenarios iii) and iv) are could be achieved with novel haloscope designs.
+We see from this figure that scenario i) will only be feasible with an axion haloscope that produces count rates in excess of $R_a=140$~s$^{-1}$.
+On the other hand, scenario ii) can allow experiments with count rates $R_a>16$~s$^{-1}$, while iii), iv) and v) allow experiments with count rates $R_a>0.32$~s$^{-1}$, $R_a>0.08$~s$^{-1}$ and $R_a>0.05$~s$^{-1}$ respectively.
+The count rates for scenarios iii)-v) could be achieved with novel haloscope designs.